callanhoskins/gd-lyrics/README.md

-# Grateful Dead Lyrics
+# Grateful Dead Incites
-A data-driven analysis of the Grateful Dead's lyrics.
+A data-driven analysis of the Grateful Dead's music and performances.

 `data` contains the lyrics of songs performed by the Grateful Dead.
 The songs are organized into three categories:
 * `weir-barlow-lyrics`: songs written by barlow and performed by Bob Weir